adityakumar1309/learning/design_concepts/singleton_design_concurrency.md

-'''Singleton Design Pattern'''
+# Singleton Design Pattern

 The singleton pattern is one of the simplest design patterns.
 Sometimes we need to have only one instance of our class for example a single DB connection shared by multiple objects as creating a separate DB connection for every object may be costly.
 Similarly, there can be a single configuration manager or error manager in an application that handles all problems instead of creating multiple managers.

 Definition:
-The singleton pattern is a design pattern that restricts the instantiation of a class to one object.
+*The singleton pattern is a design pattern that restricts the instantiation of a class to one object.
 Let’s see various design options for implementing such a class.
-If you have a good handle on static class variables and access modifiers this should not be a difficult task.
+If you have a good handle on static class variables and access modifiers this should not be a difficult task.*

-Method 1: Classic Implementation
+## Method 1: Classic Implementation

 // Classical Java implementation of singleton
 // design pattern